CyVerse-learning-materials/astrocontainers_workshop_2018/singularity/singularityintro.rst

 2.2 HPC
 ~~~~~~~

-If you are interested in working on the UA HPC, you can load the ``singularity module``

-Most HPC systems are running Environment Modules with the simple command `module`.
-You can check to see what is available:
+If you are interested in working on the UA HPC, you can load Singularity as a module.
+Many HPC systems are running Environment Modules with the simple command ``module``.
+You can check to see what is available on an HPC with the command:

 .. code-block:: bash